julkwel/install-apache-server/README.md

 > This is the simple way to install  **Apache server**.
 1. You need to know what the developer or you need.
-2. I just need apache and phpmyadmin and git & php **Lets start**
+2. I just need apache and phpmyadmin and git & php

+**Lets start**
 > First update your system apt

 *sudo apt-get update*

 Then
-> Add the php repository on your source liste
+> Add the php repository on your source list
 ___

 *sudo apt install apt-transport-https lsb-release ca-certificates*